umputun/remark42/docs/email.md

 ## Overview

-This documentation describes how to enable email-related capabilities of Remark.
-Currently following is possible:
+This documentation describes how to enable the email-related capabilities of Remark.

 - email authentication for users:

-    enabling this will let user log in using their emails;
+    enabling this will let the user log in using their emails:

     ![Email authentication](/docs/images/email_auth.png?raw=true)

 - email notifications for any users except anonymous:

-    GitHub or Google or Twitter or any other kind of user gets ability to get email notifications about new relies to their comments.
+    GitHub or Google or Twitter or any other kind of user gets the ability to get email notifications about new replies to their comments:

     ![Email notifications subscription](/docs/images/email_notifications.png?raw=true)

 ## Setup email server connection

-In order to enable any of email functionality you need to set up email (SMTP) server connection using these variables:
+To enable any of email functionality you need to set up email (SMTP) server connection using these variables:

 ```
 SMTP_HOST